Offboarding process: how to ensure a smooth employee departure

-Aurore Delannoy works as a trainer and facilitator at Sogécap, a branch of Société Générale that offers a complete range of life insurance, savings and pension products.
+Aurore Delannoy works as a trainer and facilitator at SOGESSUR, a branch of Société Générale that offers a complete range of life insurance, savings and pension products.
 Recently, Aurore and her colleagues have accelerated their training digitization.
 To do this, they used Klaxoon.
 Let's see how this works to get employees back on track when they return to the office after a long-term absence.

 One of the training sessions to be digitized was the “long-term absence” pathway.
 This is intended to support people coming back who have been absent for a long period of time, to get them back on track so they can start their jobs again after maternity, sickness or parental leave.

 What was it like before Klaxoon?
-“PowerPoint materials were sent by email to the people concerned,” explains Aurore, and they were asked to read them.
+“PowerPoint materials were sent by email to the people concerned,” explains Aurore, "and they were asked to read them.
 Then, we sent a link for them to pass some knowledge tests.
 At the same time, they were given some tutoring.”
 The trainer added, however, that there was very little feedback about the effectiveness of this formula.
 But feedback is crucial for progress and improvement.
 Aurore had the bright idea of only using Klaxoon and nothing else for this reintegration pathway.

 “I chose the Onboarding path template because it’s very visual.
 At a glance, employees can see what they have to do.
 For example, thanks to the icons, they can see when their tutor is by their side or when they are working independently.”

-Aurore integrated her Board with other activities from the Klaxoon suite: Adventures, Memos, quizzes and questions to “break things up a bit”.
+Aurore integrated her Board with other activities from the Klaxoon suite: Adventures, Memos, Quizzes and Questions to “break things up a bit”.
 Some of the modules used already existed on Klaxoon, others were in PowerPoint and Aurore adapted them to suit her new format.

 A color code is applied to this part of the pathway on the Board: for example, red for knowledge quizzes, and blue for satisfaction surveys.